 Others, including people of faith, have experienced the questions and struggles involved in the processes of grief and loss.
 Austin has the courage within the pages of this book to openly wrestle with two questions all of God's people, whether they are willing to acknowledge it or not, wrestle with at times in their lives: “Where is God in the suffering?” and “My God, my God, why have You forsaken me?”

-One of the unique qualities about this book is the way in which Austin weaves together his own story with the story of Scripture.
+One of the unique qualities about this book is the way Austin weaves together his own story with the story of Scripture.
 He writes at length about the difficult passages of what he calls “the second-best book in the Bible,” the Song of Songs.
 Near the end of the book, he writes about his perspective on “the best book in the Bible,” the Book of Job.

 Human love, suffering, Christ's love for His Church, the Advent calendar, brain disease, and many other topics relevant to the Christian experience are beautifully tied together in this book.